MicrosoftDocs/sql-docs/docs/reporting-services/report-server-web-service/methods/report-server-web-service-endpoints.md

   - "execution endpoints [Reporting Services]"
   - "Report Server Web service, endpoints"
 ---
-# Report Server Web Service Endpoints
+# Report Server Web service endpoints
   The Report Server Web service provides several endpoints for managing a report server as well as executing and navigating reports.

-## The Management Endpoints
+## The management endpoints
  There are three endpoints available for managing objects on a report server, <xref:ReportService2005>, <xref:ReportService2006>, and <xref:ReportService2010>.
 The <xref:ReportService2005> endpoint is used for managing objects on a report server that is configured for native mode.
 The <xref:ReportService2006> endpoint is used for managing objects on a report server that is configured for SharePoint integrated mode.
 The <xref:ReportService2010> endpoint merges the functionalities of <xref:ReportService2005> and <xref:ReportService2006> and can manage objects on a report server that are configured for either native or SharePoint integrated mode.

 > [!IMPORTANT]